 If you really want to get back to nature, make sure you check out this beach while you’re visiting the fabled Baths of Aphrodite.
 Once you’ve had your fill of towers, columns, domes and myths, you can head down the cliffside for an unspoilt 45-metre stretch of soft Cypriot sand.
 There are no facilities here, owing to its natural and untouched character, but that only makes it all the more ideal for a picnic or a full-on retreat from the bustle of your fellow tourists.

 What’s more, because this beach is so perfectly tucked away behind rocky outcrops and lush greenery, you can lose yourself in a timeless corner of paradise all your own.

 This beach is a little further out towards Paphos, but well worth the trip.
 A touch further west than the Baths of Aphrodite, the coastline here is ruggedly beautiful, and more or less untouched by tourists or businesses.
 You’ll have the opportunity to soak up the rays or watch the sunset with next to no interruption, and you’re close enough to civilisation that you can pop back to town for a bite to eat.
 What’s more, the sea here is shallow, making it ideal for first time paddlers.

-If you're heading east to Pomos, Paradise Beach is definitely worth visiting on your way.
-It's not far from Latchi, and offers a cosy little cove tucked away in the embrace of some grand grey cliffs.
-Pebbles and shingle make up most of its surface, but the views of the sea and the cliffside trails can't be beaten.
+If you’re heading east to Pomos, Paradise Beach is definitely worth visiting during Paphos holidays.
+It’s not far from Latchi, and offers a cosy little cove tucked away in the embrace of some grand grey cliffs.
+Pebbles and shingle make up most of its surface, but the views of the sea and the cliffside trails can’t be beaten.